Cover photo by Christian Fry.

 Pseudagrion spernatum occurs mainly in the upland regions of Eastern and Southern Africa.
 Ranging in a broad band from Ethiopia in the North down to South Africa.

 The South African distribution is centered around the escarpment from the central Eastern Cape up to the Soutpansberg in Limpopo.
-Also occurs in and around Gauteng.
+It is also found in and around Gauteng.

 Below is a map showing the distribution of records for Upland Sprite in the OdonataMAP database as at February 2020.